bohrium/constitution/constitution.md

         effect to 20-year term limits.
 Due to the most junior Justice, these transitions do not threaten to evenly divide and thus impair the Court.

+### What's the rest of this document?

+This post is primarily an advertisement for an amendment to the US Constitution.
+Discussion of such amendments may be timely: Supreme Court rulings of the past decade have enraged both social conservatives and social liberals, amplifying concerns about the reach of the courts and the prospect of partisan court packing.
+For the first time since the second World War, members of recent US Congresses (116th, 117th) have formally introduced Supreme Court amendments.

+In its second role, this post is a diary of ideas for the design of preference-aggregating procedures.
+A democracy works (I hope!) when we exchange ideas and learn from each other.
+So here is my contribution.
+Though in my excitement I write as an advocate, I do try to note the gaps and main uncertainties in my thought.
+I'd be pleased to read your thoughts, including questioning of my premises and value judgements and including insights from those of you residing outside the US.

 ### ...aren't you forgetting XYZ?
 Or, this sounds like ABC...

 I probably am / it probably does.
 Please comment to teach me!